 - Claims for damages.
 A client or a third party can bring direct claims to cover costs associated with any damage caused by the breach, and cross-claims in the form of individual or class action lawsuits for indemnification against the firm for damages as a result of the data exposure.

 - Compliance costs.
-According to Symantec’s 2013 Cost of a Data Breach study, the average cost to a business of each compromised record is $159.
-Some of this is to comply with state notification laws (currently 46 states have such laws), along with forensic investigation, and credit monitoring services.
+According to Ponemon’s 2017 Cost of Data Breach study, the average cost of a compromised record is $141.
+Some of this is to comply with state notification laws (all states, the District of Columbia, Guam, Puerto Rico, and the Virgin Islands have enacted security breach notification laws), along with forensic investigation, and credit monitoring services.

 - Reputation damage.
 Lawyers depend on absolute trust from their clients.
 A perception of unprofessionalism can result in clients heading for the exit and an immediate loss of revenue.
 It can take years to restore client confidence and rebuild a reputation.

 - Follow best practices for creating strong passwords for all electronic files.
 Consider using a password management program to generate and store passwords.
-According to the Verizon RISK Team 2012 Data Breach Investigations Report, about three-quarters of network and computer intrusions by hackers were due to weak passwords.
+The use of stolen login credentials was the top method used in data breaches in 2017, according to Verizon’s 2018 Data Breach Investigative Report.
+Nearly one-quarter of data breaches in 2017 were due to stolen credentials, the report states.

 - Encrypting client data not only makes it harder for others to get their hands on the information, it can put your clients’ minds at ease and increase trust.
 This is especially important for data stored on mobile devices, which are more prone to theft.